terrymight/Lavavel_back_design/README.md

 The entire system verification is handles in

+-   Email notification class is at `./app/Notification/UserVerification.php`

+-   And it blade view in './resources/views/emails/VerifyEmail.blade.php'

--   `./vendor/laravel/framework/src/illuminate/auth/notification/VerifyEmail.php`
+-   With Queueable trait

-In Model located in direction.
+-   In Model located in direction ./app/Models/User.php' which I impletemented MustVerify Class.
-./app/Models/User.php

 Add the following `impletment MustVerifyEmail`